4 Personal Space

 Public Space: Public space is for anyone in the general public.
 Public speakers talking to a general audience tend to use this level.
 We tend to not be bothered by anyone coming into our public space.
 Public space exists anywhere between 12 and 30 feet.

 We don’t know much about why a culture develops into a contact vs. non-contact culture.
-We do know that there seems to be a correlation with geography with contact cultures tending to be closer to the equator and non-contact cultures tending to be at latitudes further away from the equator.
+We do know that there seems to be a correlation with geography, but why that correlation exists is still a mystery.
+Contact cultures tend to develop closer to the equator and non-contact cultures tend to develop at latitudes further away from the equator.
+This can be seen in that most Middle Eastern, northern African, southern European, tropical Asian, Central American, and Mexican cultures are contact cultures.
+On the other hand, the United States and Canada as well as north Asian, northern European, and Australian cultures tend to be non-contact.
+This relationship does not hold in every single situation, however, most notably with southern African cultures tending to be contact cultures.
 However, without an understanding of why that correlation might exist, we don’t have a way of understanding or contextualizing that relationship.
-It could be a spurious relationship that doesn’t mean anything, or it could be just a curious quirk of cultural development.
+It could be a spurious relationship that doesn’t mean anything, it could be just a curious quirk of cultural development, close contact could be somehow beneficial to survival in environments closer to the equator, or avoiding close contact could benefit survival in environments further from the equator.
 No one is sure at this moment.

 Summary